openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifier MAY send a signed request, for example, when identification and authentication of the Verifier is required.

-The signed Request Object MAY contain all the parameters listed in (#browser_api_request), except `request`.
+The signed Request Object MAY contain all the parameters listed in (#dc_api_request), except `request`.

-Below is a non-normative example of such a request sent over the W3C Digital Credentials API:
+Below is a non-normative example of such a request sent over the Digital Credentials API (DC API):

 ```js
 { request: "eyJhbGciOiJF..." }
 ```

-This is an example of the payload of a signed OpenID4VP request used with the W3C Digital Credentials API:
+This is an example of the payload of a signed OpenID4VP request used with the DC API:

 <{{examples/digital_credentials_api/signed_request_payload.json}}